lcalzado/simple-web-UTC-clock/README.md

         styles.css
 ```

-### adding the dockerfile
+### adding the Dockerfile

-I added 2 more files to this structure the requirements file and the dockerfile.
+I added 2 more files to this structure the requirements file and the Dockerfile.

 1. The requirements.txt file have all dependencues declarations:
 ```